dustinpfister/blog_posts/_posts/js-math-random.md

 ### 4.1 - Array of color options

 One way to go about doing this would be to have an array of color options and then just return a random element from that array.
+I can make it so that there is a hard coded list of options that are just back and white, and then maybe pass any custom array of colors that I might want for other situations.

 ```js
 var randomColor = function (options) {